 Write a letter.

-You can write the letter to your future self, past self, present self, or someone you have been wanting to talk to about how you're feeling.
+You can write a letter to your future self, past self, present self, or someone you have been wanting to talk to about how you're feeling.
 You never have to share this letter.
 You can even rip it up and throw it into the air when you're done writing it.
 Sometimes writing down our thoughts can feel like a release.

 Lean on community.

 Many people going through illness find it helpful to talk about it.
 People of faith may want to engage in their spiritual community or meet with their leaders; others may want to connect with those who have had a similar experience.
 If that's you, find a support group through a social worker at your cancer center.

 Find activities that bring you joy.

 Go back to hobbies, even if you have to adjust the way you do them.
 Think about what has helped you cope with difficult moments in the past.
 If you feel like watching a children's movie that brought you joy when you were a child or one that your children or grandchildren enjoy now, go ahead and watch it.
 Surround yourself with people and things that bring you joy, and seek out experiences that make you feel awe as much as possible.
 You may also want to try coloring, meditation, reading, deep breathing, knitting, learning an instrument, or taking an art or cooking class.
 Working with your hands can distract the emotional part of your brain.

 There's no right or wrong way to cope with lung cancer.
 Be patient with yourself, listen to your body and mind and remember, you are the expert on your own life.

 Ask the Expert: Making Meaning of Your DiagnosisLearn more